 Meat tenderizer or another compacting tool which can fit inside the mouth of the jar

-A weight to keep the mixture down below the water.: A glass weight, or even a few clean stones, a ziplock bag with a little water in, or fold a few cabbage leaves and place them on top of the sauerkraut mixture.
-Any of these will do the trick.
+Something to keep the vegetables submerged below the brine.
+A glass weight, or even a few clean stones, a ziplock bag with a little water in it , even a few cabbage leaves placee on top of the sauerkraut mixture will do the trick.